-Key messages from review of relevant plans, policies and programmes Source of message or their updates (this is not an exhaustive list) Implications for the SA Framework Issues in North Warwickshire from the evidence base Sustainable Development From a planning perspective NPPF identifies sustainable development has having three Three objectives: 42/187.
-Report of the World Commission on Environment and Development 2009 Review of the EU Sustainable Development Strategy (EU SDS, 2006) UK Sustainable Development Strategy - Securing the Future National Planning Policy Framework (NPPF) Planning Practice Guidance (PPG) NWBC Climate Change Action Plan (Draft July 2022) Draft Warwickshire Strategic Economic Plan (April 2024) Warwickshire Devolution Framework Agreement (2024) Draft North Warwickshire Economic Development Strategy (2023) Sets out the requirement for sustainable development in planning.
-Issues and Problems • Need to reduce emissions • Not enough electric charging points within the Borough • Reliance on fossil fuels DELIVERING A SUFFICIENT SUPPLYOF NEW HOMES Housing Identification that not enough housing is being developed to meet housing needs.
+Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Sustainable Development From a planning perspective NPPF identifies sustainable development has having three Three objectives: • Economic objective • Social objective • Environmental objective At a high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+(Reflects resolution 42/187 of the United Nations General Assembly).
+42/187.
+Report of the World Commission on Environment and Development 2009 Review of the EU Sustainable Development Strategy (EU SDS, 2006) UK Sustainable Development Strategy - Securing the Future National Planning Policy Framework (NPPF) Planning Practice Guidance (PPG) NWBC Climate Change Action Plan (Draft July 2022) Sets out the requirement for sustainable development in planning.
+Issues and Problems Need to reduce emissions Not enough electric charging points within the Borough Reliance on fossil fuels DELIVERING A SUFFICIENT SUPPLYOF NEW HOMES Housing Identification that not enough housing is being developed to meet housing needs.
 The NPPF requires that local planning authorities should significantly boost the supply of housing for market and affordable housing' are met.
 Fixing our broken housing market (Housing White Paper) 2017 NPPF PPG UK Climate Change Programme Self Build and Custom Build Act 2015 Requires objectives to ensure that it meets the housing requirements of the Borough and, where necessary and appropriate, neighbouring Boroughs and the housing stock is of a high quality and meets the requirements of all sectors of the community.
 Issues and Problems Understand the level of housing required in North Warwickshire and the interaction between different areas of the Borough To provide sufficient housing of a type and tenure to meet specific needs and to provide a choice and

 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base The aims should be to creating 'sustainable, inclusive and mixed communities'.
-Other aspects identified are: Reduce homelessness Opportunities for self build Reduce the number of empty homes Improve affordability across the housing market Increase the supply of houses Provide a supply of high quality, well designed, energy efficient housing appropriate to needs of the community including family homes, homes to meet the needs of the ageing population and social housing New homes to be energy efficient, and able to cope with the effects of climate change Provide adequate amount of land for gypsies and travellers Nationally Described Space Standard, March 2015 North Warwickshire Local Plan Review North Warwickshire Corporate Plan Strategic Housing Market Assessment, 2020.
-North Warwickshire Traveller Accommodation Needs Assessment, 2020 Greater Birmingham Strategic Growth Study (2018) mix of sites.
+Other aspects identified are: Reduce homelessness Opportunities for self build Reduce the number of empty homes Improve affordability across the housing market Increase the supply of high quality, well designed, energy efficient housing appropriate to needs of the community including family homes, homes to meet the needs of the ageing population and social housing New homes to be energy efficient, and able to cope with the effects of climate change Provide adequate amount of land for gypsies and travellers Nationally Described Space Standard, March 2015 North Warwickshire Local Plan Review North Warwickshire Corporate Plan Strategic Housing Market Assessment, 2020.
+North Warwickshire Traveller Accommodation Needs Assessment, 2020 mix of sites.
 Housing in terms of new build has declined in recent years and is not meet the housing need identified by the NPPF Standard Method.
 When income levels in North Warwickshire are taken into account, housing affordability is an issue.
 Changing demographic structure, including an aging population, will impact future household characteristics and will have implications for the provision of housing requirements, employment opportunities and services.
 Given that substantial parts of the Borough are in Green Belt, there are issues in balancing the housing needs of specific areas against the impact on the Green Belt and the countryside.
 A substantial number of brownfield sites have been developed in North Warwickshire.
 The consequence is that limited brownfield sites are available necessitating the utilisation of greenfield sites to meet housing needs.
 Reduce the potential impacts on the environment and social